OpenEvalProject/evals/manuscripts/elife-48890/v3/manuscript.md

 ## Results

-## Calibration based on AP, calcium transient, and L-type calcium current properties
+### Calibration based on AP, calcium transient, and L-type calcium current properties

 The AP morphology of the ToR-ORd is within or at the border of the interquartile range of the Szeged-ORd experimental data (Figure 2A).
 This is a major improvement compared to the original ORd morphology, which overestimates plateau potentials, particularly during early plateau (Figure 2A).
 The fact that the early plateau potential is around 20–23 mV is clearly apparent from experimental recordings and is further corroborated by additional studies in human tissue samples (Jost et al., 2013, Figure 6) and isolated human cardiomyocytes (Coppini et al., 2013).
 We note that compared to the Szeged-ORd dataset (Britton et al., 2017), our model manifests a slightly increased peak membrane potential in the single-cell form, similar to single-cell experimental data (Coppini et al., 2013).
 This is a design choice related to the fact that the Szeged-ORd dataset contains recordings of small tissue samples, which are expected to manifest a reduced peak potential compared to single-cell.
 When coupled in a fibre, ToR-ORd manifests conduction velocity of 65 cm/s, which is consistent with clinical data (Taggart et al., 2000).

 ![Figure 2.](https://cdn.elifesciences.org/articles/48890/elife-48890-fig2-v3.jpg)

-**Figure 2.:** CaL in ToR-ORd.Action potential (A) and calcium transient (B) at 1 Hz obtained with the ToR-ORd model following calibration, compared to those obtained with the ORd model and experimental data from O'Hara et al. (2011) and Coppini et al. (2013), respectively.
+**Figure 2.:** Action potential (A) and calcium transient (B) at 1 Hz obtained with the ToR-ORd model following calibration, compared to those obtained with the ORd model and experimental data from O'Hara et al. (2011) and Coppini et al. (2013), respectively.
 The purple and green zones in (B) stand for mean ± standard deviation.
 The duration of calcium transient at 90% recovery was extracted from figures in Coppini et al. (2013), adding the time to peak and time from peak to 90% recovery.
 (C) Activation curves used in the ToR-ORd and ORd models (blue and red lines, respectively).
 The points correspond to the IV relationship measured in Magyar et al. (2000) normalised by the Nernstian driving force (d.f.) assuming reversal potential of +60 mV (blue points) and the GHK driving force (red points).
 (D, E) I-V relationship and steady-state inactivation as measured in ToR-ORd (red line) versus ORd model (blue line) versus experimental data from Magyar et al. (2000) (black points with line).
 ICaL,tot is the sum of currents corresponding to all ions (Ca2+, Na+, and K+) passing through the L-type calcium current channels.
 (F) L-type calcium current of a midmyocardial cell, showing current reversal in ORd, but not in ToR-ORd.
 Only the calcium component of ICaL,tot is shown to demonstrate that the current reversal is not due to other ions.
 We note that the difference in total amplitude of ICaLin Figure 2F follows predominantly from different action potential shape in ToR-ORd vs ORd, consistent with the I-V relationship.

 Both time to peak calcium and duration of calcium transient at 90% recovery obtained with the ToR-ORd model are within the standard deviation of experimental data in isolated human myocytes (Coppini et al., 2013), whereas ORd slightly overestimated the calcium transient duration (Figure 2B).
 The calcium transient amplitude of ToR-ORd also matches the Coppini et al. data after accounting for the different APD (Appendix 1-8).